YDIN/branding/docs/settings.md

 ## 3.7.
 Add your own web links

-Understandably, LinkedIn doesn't want visitors to jump into other websites, and thus doesn't really promote adding web links to your profile.
+Understandably, LinkedIn doesn't want visitors to jump into other websites and thus doesn't really promote adding web links to your profile.

 However, you should still add your relevant personal websites, Github profiles, online portfolios, etc (as seen in the pic above).